Mylor Harbour to Flushing circular walk

 The Restronguet Sailing Club (RSC) was founded in 1933 and had its first Olympic gold medallist in 1948.
 By 1965, it had become so popular that it outgrew its location on Restronguet Creek and was relocated to its current position near Mylor Harbour.
 More recently, Ben Ainslie learned to sail here and went on to win a number of Olympic medals and receive a knighthood.

-3. Cross the slipway to the concrete path opposite and follow this between a hedge and a fence to reach another slipway.
+3. Cross the slipway to the paved path opposite and follow this between a hedge and a fence to reach another slipway.

 Despite the illusion of being a French word, Restronguet is pronounced as if it contained no "u" and it was like any other Cornish place name: "re-stron-get", with the emphasis on the middle syllable.
 The reason is that it was originally a Cornish name, starting with ros, meaning "promontory".
 The other part has been suggested as coming from tron (literally "throne", also used to mean "elevated") and koes (meaning "wooded").
 Alternatively it could be from the less glamorous stronk, meaning "dirty water".
 It's possible that the spelling gained its French appearance after the Norman invasion.